-The undersigned, having received the notice of the 2023 Annual Meeting of Stockholders of Federal Signal Corporation (the "Company") and the proxy statement, appoints Diane I. Bonina and Kelly L. Burke, and each of them acting individually, as the undersigned's proxies with full power of substitution, for and in the name, place and stead of the undersigned, to vote and act with respect to all of the shares of the Company's Common Stock standing in the name of the undersigned or with respect to which the undersigned is entitled to vote at the Annual Meeting and at any adjournment(s) or postponement(s) thereof, and the undersigned directs that this proxy be voted as specified on the reverse side.
+The undersigned, having received the notice of the 2024 Annual Meeting of Stockholders of Federal Signal Corporation (the "Company") and the proxy statement, appoints Diane I. Bonina and Elizabeth A. Valente, and each of them acting individually, as the undersigned's proxies with full power of substitution, for and in the name, place and stead of the undersigned, to vote and act with respect to all of the shares of the Company's Common Stock standing in the name of the undersigned or with respect to which the undersigned is entitled to vote at the Annual Meeting and at any adjournment(s) or postponement(s) thereof, and the undersigned directs that this proxy be voted as specified on the reverse side.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made for a proposal, the proxy will be voted: (a) "FOR ALL" of the Company's director nominees in Proposal 1; (b) "FOR" Proposal 2; (c) for "1 YEAR" on Proposal 3; and (d) "FOR" Proposal 4.
+If no direction is made for a proposal, the proxy will be voted: (a) "FOR ALL" of the Company's director nominees in Proposal 1; (b) "FOR" Proposal 2; and (c) "FOR" Proposal 3.
 The undersigned hereby revokes any proxy or proxies heretofore given to vote upon or act with respect to such stock.

 This proxy also covers all shares for which the undersigned has the right to give voting instructions to Vanguard Fiduciary Trust Company, Trustee of the Federal Signal Corporation Retirement Savings Plan (the "Plan").
 This proxy, when properly executed, will be voted as directed.
 If voting instructions are not received by the proxy tabulator by 11:59 P.M.
-ET on April 20, 2023 you will be treated as directing the Plan's Trustee to vote the shares held in the Plan in the same proportion as the shares for which the Trustee has received timely instructions from others who do vote.
-The meeting will be held at the Regency Towers Conference Ctr.
-1515 West 22nd Street, Oak Brook, IL 60523.
+ET on April 18, 2024 you will be treated as directing the Plan's Trustee to vote the shares held in the Plan in the same proportion as the shares for which the Trustee has received timely instructions from others who do vote.
+The meeting will be held at Federal Signal's Corporate Offices located at Regency Towers 11th Floor, 1415 West 22nd Street, Oak Brook, IL 60523.